 EDMX 511 meets face-to-face (FT) for eight (8) weeks on Mondays, from 7:30 to 3:00, with 2 breaks and a 45 minute lunch.
 Candidates participate in a hybrid (HY) mode for time outside of class.
-Candidate time in Cougar Courses is logged and evaluated.
+There are two brief Saturday class meetings following the required CalTPA Trainings on campus, as detailed in the schedule.
+These two lass meetings make up for lost time on two federal holidays during the course.
+Candidate time spent in Cougar Courses is logged and monitored and evaluated for participation, "hits" on required readings as well as resources found in the course.